DjangoForAll/Django-Course/Level_4/5_Views_in_Django/Script/Readme.md

 The response should be the first argument or we can use the keyword argument `content` to set the content of the response. we can write any html code here.
 Lets test it with a simple html tag. and Voila! we have our first working Django route!

-Creating html pages in python is a bit of a challenge, In the next chapter we'll see better ways to solve this
+Creating HTML pages in this way using plain python can be a bit of a challenge, In the next chapter we'll see better ways to solve this